priyanka-TL/samiksha-service/implementation-script/README.md

 We have ```dev ``` and ``` development ``` as environment.

 i.
 For programTemplate :
-for QA  python3 main.py --env QA --programFile ProgramTemplate.xlsx
+for QA  python3 main.py --env qa --programFile ProgramTemplate.xlsx
 This command will upload the program data from ProgramTemplate.xlsx to the QA environment. -for DEV  python3 main.py --env dev --programFile ProgramTemplate.xlsx
 This command will upload the program data from ProgramTemplate.xlsx to the development environment. -for LOCAL  python3 main.py --env local --programFile ProgramTemplate.xlsx
-This command will upload the program data from ProgramTemplate.xlsx to the local environment. ii.
-For projectTemplate : -for QA  python3 main.py --QA --project ProjectTemplate.xlsx
+This command will upload the program data from ProgramTemplate.xlsx to the local environment.

 ii.
 For ResourceTemplate :

-for QA  python3 main.py --env QA --resourceFile surveyTemplate.xlsx
+for QA  python3 main.py --env qa --resourceFile surveyTemplate.xlsx
 This command will upload the resource (Survey, Observation) from surveyTemplate.xlsx to the QA environment.
  -for DEV  python3 main.py --env dev --resourceFile surveyTemplate.xlsx
 This command will upload the resource (Survey, Observation) from surveyTemplate.xlsx to the development environment.